 Exemption from the authorisation requirement

-Anyone that provides payment services in the Netherlands on a commercial basis must either hold the appropriate licence issued by DNB or be exempt from the licence requirement.
-Small payment service providers may apply for exemption.
-They are allowed to operate in the Netherlands without a licence after they have submitted evidence to DNB showing they meet specific conditions and after we have entered them in our public register.
+Any party issuing money on a commercial basis in the Netherlands must either hold the appropriate authorisation issued by DNB or be exempted from such authorisation.
+"Small" electronic money institutions may apply for exemption.
+They are allowed to operate in the Netherlands without authorisation after submitting evidence to DNB that confirms that they meet specific conditions and after DNB has entered them in its public register.

-You must first verify whether your company is actually a payment service provider, based on Section 1:1 of the Financial Supervision Act (Wet op het financieel toezicht – Wft).
-You will find more information on this page: What is a payment service provider?
+You must first verify whether your enterprise actually qualifies as an electronic money institution, based on Section 1:1 of the Wft.
+You will find more information on this page: Definition of electronic money institution.

-You will be asked to provide legal substantiation in the notification form confirming that your company qualifies as a payment service provider.
-We recommend that you consult an expert to support you in the notification process, a legal adviser for instance.
-Practice has shown that notifications are often more complete and of a substantially higher quality if the company has sought expert advice.
-This enables us to consider notifications more quickly and more thoroughly.
+The notification form will ask you to provide legal evidence confirming that your enterprise qualifies as a electronic money institution.
+We recommend that you consult an expert to support you in the application process, a legal adviser for instance.
+Practice has shown that applications are often more complete and of a substantially higher quality if the applicant has sought expert advice.
+This enables us to consider applications more quickly and more thoroughly.

 Conditions for exemption

 We can only enter your enterprise in the public register as an exempt electronic money institution if you demonstrate that you meet the conditions listed in the Exemption Regulation under the Wft (Vrijstellingsregeling Wft).
 Exemption is subject to the following conditions.

 - Your enterprise only issues electronic money by means of a payment instrument, or an electronic money account on which at most EUR 150 can be stored at any one time.